khutchuasopi-ops/Qa-Manual-Testing-Portfolio/01-Ecommerce-Web-Application/Test-Cases.md

 **Not Executed**

-Test execution results, actual results, Pass/Fail status, and defect references will be added during the Test Execution phase.
+Test execution results, actual results, Pass/Fail status, and defect references are documented separately in the Test Execution documentation.